nano80126/elecrawler/README.md

 ### Onprogress

 * [x] Drop or paste an image and show real time
+* [ ] Upload image from clipboard and save in appropriate size
 * [ ] Save image with property size
 * [ ] Alias youtube url & image path with lyric object